 | Audio Load-out | ≈ 2 h |

-The tour ran under the umbrella term Stadium Tour in five years from 2019 to 2024.
-Paused in 2020 and 2021 due to the pandemic; continued from 2022 (around the album Zeit).
+The tour ran from 2019 to 2024 under the name Stadium Tour.
+It paused in 2020 and 2021 due to the pandemic, then resumed in 2022 around the album Zeit.
 Final show: 31 July 2024 · Gelsenkirchen, Veltins-Arena.